Heat-Celtics game postponed by NBA due to virus protocols

-The Heat learned earlier Sunday that guard Avery Bradley would not be available for the game in Boston because of the COVID-19 protocols.
-That meant the Heat had to go through the contact tracing data, and with that process still ongoing late Sunday afternoon, the decision was made to postpone the game out of abundance of caution.

-The league announced the decision about two hours before the 7 p.m. scheduled tipoff.
+The NBA had 148 games on the schedule so far through Sunday; the Boston-Miami game was only the second to be postponed for virus-related reasons.
+The other was Dec.
+23, an Oklahoma City at Houston game where the Rockets did not have the required eight players available.

+But many teams are feeling the effects of missing players because of testing or other possible exposure.
+Brooklyn’s Kevin Durant had the virus last spring, but he had to miss three games last week after being exposed to someone who had tested positive for COVID-19.
+He returned to the Nets on Sunday night.

-“You are starting to see what is going on in our country directly affect the NBA because we are no longer in that safety net of the bubble,” Denver coach Michael Malone said in New York, where his team was facing the Knicks, after learning of the postponement.
+“You are starting to see what is going on in our country directly affect the NBA because we are no longer in that safety net of the bubble,” said Denver coach Michael Malone, whose club has been without Michael Porter Jr. for its last six games — and counting — because of the league’s protocols.

-The Celtics would have been without seven players for the game due to the NBA’s COVID-19 protocols, all of them ruled out earlier Sunday, along with two others because of injury.
-That would have left Boston with only eight available players, the league minimum.

-The Heat didn’t even have that many cleared by the NBA to play, hence the decision to postpone.
-The team was staying in Boston overnight while the tracing process continued and is scheduled to play in Philadelphia — another team with virus-related issues — on Tuesday and Thursday.
-The 76ers played only seven players Saturday in a loss to Denver, doing so in part because some were ruled out in accordance with the virus protocols.
+The Heat were staying in Boston overnight Sunday and are scheduled to play in Philadelphia, another team with virus issues, on Tuesday and Thursday.
+The 76ers had eight eligible players and used only seven Saturday in a loss to Denver, doing so in part because some were ruled out in accordance with the virus protocols.

+The Celtics were to have been without Jaylen Brown, Javonte Green, Semi Ojeleye, Jayson Tatum, Tristan Thompson, Grant Williams and Robert Williams on Sunday.
+That’s the most any team has ruled out for a game because of virus-related issues so far this season but does not necessarily mean any of the affected Celtics tested positive.

+They were in Miami for a game on Wednesday, and Bradley played in that game for the Heat.

+Additionally, a fourth Dallas player was added to the COVID-19 protocol list Sunday, but Maxi Kleber is listed as questionable instead of out for Monday’s home game against New Orleans.
+Starters Josh Richardson and Dorian Finney-Smith and backup Jalen Brunson are still listed as out.
+Those three stayed behind in Denver after a win over the Nuggets on Thursday and missed Saturday’s victory at home against Orlando.

 The NBA and National Basketball Players Association put together a plan last year to finish the season in a bubble environment at Walt Disney World in Central Florida, where nobody tested positive and no games were missed because of the virus.
-But it’s hardly been uncommon for NBA players to miss games this season over virus-related issues, without the safety of the bubble.
-In Brooklyn, Kevin Durant returned to the Nets on Sunday night after missing three games because of the virus protocols.
+But NBA Commissioner Adam Silver told teams last month that issues would be “inevitable” with games going on outside a bubble, and he’s been proven correct.

 “The numbers are spiking,” Heat coach Erik Spoelstra said Saturday.
 “That is the reality.
 We are committed to proceeding with our industry and we’re doing it with all the best science and adherence to the protocols, but ultimately we’re not in control.”